N, N+1, 2N, 2N+1 Redundancy: What Do They Mean & Which Do You Need?

 The symbol “N” represents the amount of infrastructure needed to operate the facility at a full IT load.
 It is typically used to describe cooling units or uninterrupted power supplies (UPS), but it could apply to many other aspects of data center infrastructure.
 The important thing to remember is that N stands for baseline capacity.
 A facility with N capacity has everything it needs to operate as designed, but it has no redundancies in place to accommodate equipment failure or maintenance.

 An N+1 redundancy means that a facility has the capacity needed to run a full IT load with an additional component to account for failure or maintenance.
 As a crude example, if four bolts were required to assemble a shelf from the hardware store, N+1 redundancy would supply five bolts.
-Data center N+1 redundancy standards typically require an extra unit for every four needed, so if 12 cooling units are required, an N+1 facility would have 15 units.
+Data center N+1 redundancy standards typically require an extra unit for every four needed, so if 12 cooling units are required, a facility with N+1 redundancy would have 15 units.